 You have seen your health care provider for erection problems.
-You may be unable to get an erection at all.
+You may get a partial erection that is insufficient for intercourse or you may be unable to get an erection at all.
 Or you may prematurely lose the erection during intercourse.
 If the condition persists, the medical term for this problem is erectile dysfunction (ED).

 Erection problems are common in adult men.
 In fact, almost all men have a problem getting or maintaining an erection at times.